A Study of Varlilumab and IMA950 Vaccine Plus Poly-ICLC in Patients With WHO Grade II Low-Grade Glioma (LGG)

 Open to people ages 18 years and up

-- Pathological criteria - Participants must have WHO grade II astrocytoma, oligoastrocytoma or oligodendroglioma that has been histologically confirmed by prior biopsy or surgical resection.
-If patients have already undergone biopsy and have pathological diagnosis in a non-UCSF institute, pathology must be reviewed and confirmed at University of California, San Francisco (UCSF).
+- Pathological criteria - Participants must have a newly diagnosed or recurrent WHO grade II astrocytoma, oligoastrocytoma or oligodendroglioma that has been histologically confirmed by prior biopsy or surgical resection.
+If the pathological diagnosis ws made outside of University of California, San Francisco (UCSF), the pathology must be reviewed and confirmed at UCSF.

 - Patients must be positive for HLA-A2 based on flow-cytometry or genotyping

-- Both newly diagnosed (with available pathological diagnosis) and recurrent patients can be eligible.
-Prior radiation therapy (RT) after the initial diagnosis will be allowed but there must be at least 6 months from the completion of RT (or radiosurgery) to signed informed consent.
+- Prior radiation therapy (RT) after the initial diagnosis will be allowed but there must be at least 6 months from the completion of RT (or radiosurgery) to signed informed consent.

 - Must be free of systemic infection.
 Subjects with active infections (whether or not they require antibiotic therapy) may be eligible after complete resolution of the infection.
 Subjects on antibiotic therapy must be off antibiotics for at least 7 days before beginning treatment.